The Internet-of-Things Meets Business Process Management: A Manifesto: Intersections/challenges

-\paragraph{C 1 -- Placing sensors in a process-aware way.} In order to collect all relevant data, sensors need to be carefully placed.
-It constitutes already a challenge to construct sensors and place them on agents (human or artificial) or in a smart spaces, such that they are non-intrusive but still efficient: sensors can be battery-less tags such as RFID, battery and renewable energy powered, or outlet-powered; and the communication methods can be wired or wireless.
-It is even more challenging to decide on the type of sensor and its placement with regard to its function in respect to the interaction between agents \cite{DBLP:conf/caise/StertzMR17}.
-A business process (model) may guide this placement since it offers knowledge about resources, locations and variants of behavior (enact), that need to be covered.
+In order to collect all relevant data, sensors need to be carefully placed.
+It constitutes already a challenge to construct sensors and place them on agents (human or artificial) or in a smart environment, such that they are non-intrusive but still efficient: sensors can be battery-less tags such as RFID, battery and renewable energy powered, or outlet-powered; and the communication methods can be wired or wireless.
+It is even more challenging to decide on the type of sensor and its placement with regard to its function in respect to the interaction between agents.
+A (model of a) business process may guide this placement since it offers knowledge about resources, locations and variants of behavior (enactment), that need to be covered.
 As well, the trade-off between the cost of introducing additional sensing points and the expected increase in monitoring accuracy may be approached based on process knowledge.